JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 Single Crystal Study of Forsterite
 ==================================

 In a publication on the interpretation of the experimental spectrum of forsterite :cite:`Pierre2013a` a Four Parameters Semi-Quantum (FPSQ) model for the single crystal infrared spectrum of this material was presented.
-In this application note that we use the experimental file format of PDielec to read in the FPSQ model parameters from the paper and use it to calculate the reflectance spectrum for comparison with that published in the paper.
+In this application note that we use the experimental file format of PDielec to define the FPSQ model parameters from the paper and use it to calculate the reflectance spectrum for comparison with that published in the paper.
 The FPSQ model is defined by the following equation.